5.1 Final Project (Biorefinery Project)

 Once you have determined a biomass, choose a location based on previous information.
 Discuss your reasons for the choice of biomass, location, and desired products for production.
 Include a map of the area where you want to grow and market your product.
 You need to be aware of whether or not the biomass you choose can grow in the climate of the area you choose.

 You will be choosing a method with which to convert your biomass into fuels.
 You are expected to include a schematic of the process units and a description of each process that will be necessary to do the biomass conversion; you should include what each process does and a little about the chemistry of each.
 Show the major chemical reactions that will take place in the process.
-Figures 6.1 and 6.2 show a process diagram and a chemical reaction so you have an idea of what I expect.
+The figures below show a process diagram and a chemical reaction so you have an idea of what I expect.